 2) One may pay online for a temporary passport at Ben Gurion Airport and even receive a discount.

-Before leaving to the airport, go to the website of the Population Authority and pay online for issuance of a temporary passport.
+Before leaving to the airport, go to the website of the Population and Immigration Authority and pay online for issuance of a temporary passport.
 How much will it cost you?
 Temporary passport for an adult – NIS 825 instead of NIS 845.
 Temporary passport for a minor – NIS 415 instead of NIS 435.
 And if you are planning a summer vacation, we encourage you to check the validity of your passport in advance to avoid a problem!
 Online payment

 STEP 1:

-Book an appointment at The Population and Immigration Authority (Misrad Hapnim) for EACH person who needs a passport – including small children.
+Book an appointment at The Population and Immigration Authority for EACH person who needs a passport – including small children.
 Children must be present with their parents when applying for their first passports.

 CLICK HERE